-There are so many overpriced, over-tech, over-complicated self-care products and systems out there that I want to highlight some that can have a huge impact on your life but cost nothing and is anything but complicated.
+There are so many overpriced and over-complicated self-care products and systems out there these days.
+Today, I want to highlight some of the ways we can all do wellness simply and purposefully.

 1. Give More Hugs